FrodeSolheim/fs-uae/slirp/README.md

 ### Prerequisites

-A C compiler, make/meson and glib2 development libraries.
+A C compiler, meson and glib2 development libraries.

 (see also [.gitlab-ci.yml](.gitlab-ci.yml) DEPS variable for the list of dependencies on Fedora)